josep-comeron/Yeast-Telomere-Dynamics/README.md

 **9) Citation / acknowledgement**

-If you use this simulator in a publication, please cite the original article (Tsai et al. 2026) and this github repository.
+If you use this simulator in a publication, please cite the original article (Tsai et al. 2026) and this github repository [Comeron, J.M.
+YeastTelomereDynamics. https://github.com/josep-comeron/Yeast-Telomere-Dynamics].